sanket-hv/better_player-flutter-events/README.txt

 Here, it's all events that are listening in better_player flutter event listener and it displays the small description about all of those events.

-initialized → When the video will initialize in Better Player. play → When the video will be played in the player pause → When video will be paused in the player seekTo → When the user will try to seek the video in specific seconds
+initialized → When the video will initialize in Better Player play → When the video will be played in the player pause → When video will be paused in the player seekTo → When the user will try to seek the video in specific seconds